kinawy/uphoria-client/README.md

 Run `npm start` in uphoria_client to start your frontend.<br>

  # About the project
-This app was created for creative individuals who want to share videos without giving their private data away.
+This app is for creative individuals who want to share videos without giving their private data away.
 As a team, we wanted to connect users without using them for our own gain.
 Uphoria is about sharing what makes you happy and creating positive feeds.
 We don't believe in data collection, and we hide your personal information from any potential scraping.